On-street parking restrictions in effect overnight tonight and tomorrow night

 Plowing of City roads

-Sidewalk plowing is done on main sidewalks when five cm of snow falls and on residential sidewalks when there's eight cm of snow.
+Sidewalk plowing is done on main sidewalks when five cm of snow falls and on secondary sidewalks when there’s eight cm of snow.

 Shovel out a small area at the bottom of your driveway for your garbage, recycling boxes and green bin, as far from the road as possible without blocking the sidewalk.
 Do not place them on top of or behind the snowbank.